Sorry gentlemen, this is a ladies post.

 Limit your sodium intake, as it causes water retention, adding inches onto your already inflamed midsection.

-Some of us have an addiction!
-Limit your caffeine intake, cutting out caffeine if possible.
+Some of us have an addiction… but try to limit your caffeine intake, cutting out caffeine if possible.
 Caffeine can play a role in cyclical breast soreness, affecting hormonal fluctuations which can lead to break outs.
 Yikes.

 Foods that contain it: coffee, green and black tea, soda, and some medications.